-- at least 24 hours in advance prior to arriving in a port in the State. - if the voyage time is less than 24 hours, at the latest, at the time the ship leaves the previous port, or - if the port of call is not known or it is changed during the voyage, as soon as the information is available.
+at least 24 hours in advance prior to entry into the State.

+if the voyage time is less than 24 hours, at the latest, at the time the ship leaves the port of origin, or if the port of call is not known or it is changed during the voyage, as soon as the information is available.
 On departure, the FAL forms should be submitted at the latest at the time of departure from the port.